 May 5: Postmodern Playlist

 Tonight's performance is brought to us by Jim and Susan Tracy.

 A house band and vocalists experimenting with today’s pop music performed in a 1920’s way.
-Watch as the band takes songs from today’s radio waves and transports it back to the beautiful sounds of yesteryear.
+Watch as the band takes songs from today’s radio waves and transports them back to the beautiful sounds of yesteryear.